MihaiAdomnitei/MihaiAdomnitei/README.md

 ## 🚀 Objective

-Innovative Computer Science student passionate about technology and leadership.
-Seeking to blend my technical skills with project management expertise to create impactful software solutions.
+Innovative Computer Science student passionate about technology, AI automation, and intelligent agent development.
+Seeking to blend my technical skills in programming, RPA, and AI agents with project management expertise to create impactful software solutions.

 ---